 No. In order to make maximum use of limited stations, we cannot hold a computer for someone.
 However, with the two-hour limited access, your wait time for a guest computer will also be limited.

 Save your work!
 To prevent data loss, save your files to removable media such as a burnable CD or USB memory stickNOT on the hard drive.

 Printing is the same for all computers in the Library.
 But if you are a guest (not affiliated with UMD) and don't have a U Card, you may purchase a Guest Print Card ($1) and then add value to it at a cash-to-card machine, located on the first floor of the Library near the restrooms.
 Printing costs $.05 per black and white page.
 (See prices of color and oversize printing here).
 Detailed printing instructions are here.

 Brochures containing the information above are available at the first floor Circulation counter.

 Interested in checking out materials?
 See Borrowing privileges for community users.

 Do you have a laptop, are not part of the UMD community, but wish to access the web?
 See UMD Guest Wireless Service for short-term access.

-If you are a community person accessing our online resources from off-campus, you will be limited to our public resources due to licensing restrictions.
+Community users accessing our resources from off-campus will be limited to our public resources due to licensing restrictions.< Back